 The data for this case was provided by People's United Bank and consists of 38,515 transactions that were a sample of production transactions from October 2014 through September 2015.
+This data set was used to produce their model.
+The data set and accompanying documentation serves as the baseline to develop a predictive model that improves upon this baseline.

 People's United Bank is a diversified financial services company with more than \$60 billion in assets.
-Founded in 1842, People's United Bank is a community-based, regional Northeast bank with more than 6500 employees, over 400 retail Connecticut, locations in New York.
+Founded in 1842, People's United Bank is a community-based, regional Northeast bank with more than 6500 employees, over 400 retail locations in Connecticut, New York.
 Massachusetts, Vermont, New Hampshire and Maine.
 There are over 148 branch locations colocated within Stop & Shop grocery stores in Connecticut and New York.
-They offer full-service, extended hour retail banking, commercial and as well as wealth management services.
+They offer fullservice, extended hour retail banking and commercial banking and as well as wealth management services.